-- However, if you ask for more time, or if we need more information that may benefit you, we can take up to 14 more calendar days.
+- However, if you ask for more time, or if we need more information that may benefit you, we can take up to 14 more calendar days if your request is for a medical item or service.
 If we take extra days, we'll tell you in writing.
 We can't take extra time to make a decision if your request is for a Part B drug. - If you believe we shouldn't take extra days, you can file a fast complaint.
-(Go to Section 9 of this chapter for information on complaints.)
-We'll call you as soon as we make the decision. - If our answer is no to part or all of what you asked for, we'll send you a written statement that explains why we said no.
+(Go to Section 10 for information on complaints.)
+We'll call you as soon as we make the decision. - If our answer is no to part or all of what you asked for, we'll send you a written statement that explains why we said no